Kmcdaniels972/kickstarter-analysis/README.md

 # kickstarter-analysis
-Analysis for the Kickerstarter campaign
+Analysis for the Kickerstarter Campaign